HoelzelJon/MM25-Cpp-Starter-Pack/README.md

 # Pre-Setup

 1. Install or update clang++ to compile your C++ code!

+2. Install Java.
+To do this, see [this guide](https://docs.oracle.com/en/java/javase/13/install/overview-jdk-installation.html#GUID-8677A77F-231A-40F7-98B9-1FD0B48C346A) for help.
+    * (This is used for the visualization of the game)
+    * Advice for Windows users:
+        * Make sure to set the `JAVA_HOME` variable as a SYSTEM environment variable, rather than a user environment variable.
+        * Make sure to NOT have `bin` at the end of your `JAVA_HOME` environment variable.
+    * Check that the `JAVA_HOME` environment variable is set correctly.
+        * For Windows, you can run `echo %JAVA_HOME%`.
+You should see a result similar to `C:\Program Files\Java\jdk1.8.0_171`.
+Note that this does NOT end with `\bin`.
+        * For Mac users, you can run `echo $JAVA_HOME`.
+You should see a result similar to `/Library/Java/JavaVirtualMachines/jdk1.8.0_45.jdk/Contents/Home`.

-2. Install Node.
+3. Install Node.
 To do this, go [here](https://nodejs.org/en/download/) and download the appropriate installer for your operating system.
     * Run the installer with all the defaults.

-3. Run `npm install -g mechmania`.
+4. Run `npm install -g mechmania`.
 This gets the `mm` command line tools, which are used to run the game, test and submit bots for the tournament.

-4. Run `mm download` to download required files.
+5. Run `mm download` to download required files.

 # Setup